Policy overview 1.1

 Applicants who provide evidence that they are intending to move within sustainable commuting distance of the College with their parent(s) will be eligible to apply, but it is not possible for us to guarantee an offer of a place to such applicants.
 4.2

-If applicants apply with non-standard qualifications (for example, overseas qualifications), we shall consider whether those qualifications are equivalent to those recognised by the College and shall seek to assess whether or not the applicant is ready to progress to the course for which they have applied.
-Consistent with the Government’s funding requirements, applicants claiming an overseas equivalent for grade 4 or better in GCSE Mathematics or English may need to pay a fee for this equivalence to be verified by an external organisation.
-5. Confirmation of places
+If applicants apply with non-standard qualifications (for example, overseas qualifications), we shall need to consider whether those qualifications are equivalent to those recognised by the College in order to assess whether the applicant is ready to progress to the course for which they have applied.
+In support of this, we are likely to ask such applicants to have the equivalence of their non-standard qualifications verified by the National Recognition Information Centre (UK NARIC).
+UK NARIC will charge the applicant a fee for providing this ‘Statement of Comparability’.
+4.3

 Applicants holding offers will have their places confirmed at enrolment provided that they meet the criteria in 3.1, following receipt of their examination results.
 If an applicant does not meet these criteria, we shall discuss at enrolment whether or not an offer of a place can be confirmed and in which subjects.
 5.2